WeblateOrg/weblate/docs/vcs.rst

 On Hosted Weblate, adding ``weblate`` user is enough to grant the service access to the repository.
-Once you invite the bot, it accepts the invitation within five minutes.
+Once you invite the bot, it accepts the invitation within five minutes and you can use SSH URL to access your repo (for example ``git@github.com:WeblateOrg/weblate.git```).
 This is same as described in :ref:`hosted-push`.

 Customizing Git configuration
 +++++++++++++++++++++++++++++